Multiscale-Genomics/mg-process-fastq/docs/adr.rst

 2018-06-18 - Branch tidying during alignment
 --------------------------------------------

-Modified the way that the alignments manage the temporary files.
+Modified the way that the alignment pipelines manage the temporary files.
 These are now deleted once the pipeline has finished using them.
-The purpose of this is to save space on teh file system and prevent large jobs taking up too much space.
+The purpose of this is to save space on the file system and prevent large jobs taking up too much space.